Yogui79/IntexPureSpa/README.md

 **Please note:** It can happen from time to time that the channel changes.
 You can see the channel search in debug (#define DEBUG_SEARCH_CHANNEL).

-For more infos, can you see it in the code comments and [manuel of the LC12s](Docs/H2-LCS12.pdf)
+For more infos regarding the configuration from the LC12s, can you see it in the code comments and [manuel of the LC12s](Docs/H2-LCS12.pdf)

 ## Home Assistant
 Is a powerful open source home automation software. [www.home-assistant.io](https://www.home-assistant.io)